qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 * only one type of transform can be applied to any field per transform
 * transforms can use one or more types of mutations to determine the next snapshot

 A transform is the opposite of a history, moving forwards in snapshots instead of backwards.
 A history is _reproducible_ when you can start at the first snapshot and re-execute each mutation described in the next snapshot.
-By enforcing the mutually-exculsive mutations, each snapshot is a deterministic record of both state and _how to arrive at that state_ from the previous snapshot.
+By enforcing the mutually-exclusive mutations, each snapshot is a deterministic record of both state and _how to arrive at that state_ from the previous snapshot.

 #### Manual Transforms
 @ramfox had the lightbulb moment of conceiving of changes a user makes as a "human transform".
 The phrase "human transform" invites us to concieve of people manually changing things as a category of transformation, and that's exactly how we'll model it.